Composite Higgs models: Partial compositeness

-Partial compositeness ameliorates the phenomenology of CHM providing a logic why no deviations from the SM have been measured so far.
-In the so-called anarchic scenarios the hierarchies of SM fermion masses are generated through the hierarchies of mixings and anarchic composite sector couplings.
+Partial compositeness ameliorates the phenomenology of CHM providing a logic why no deviations from the S.M. have been measured so far.
+In the so-called anarchic scenarios the hierarchies of S.M. fermion masses are generated through the hierarchies of mixings and anarchic composite sector couplings.
 The light fermions are almost elementary while the third generation is strongly or entirely composite.
 This leads to a structural suppression of all effects that involve first two generations that are the most precisely measured.
 In particular flavor transitions and corrections to electro-weak observables are suppressed.
 Other scenarios are also possible with different phenomenology.

 Experiments

 The main experimental signatures of CHM are: